New Bridge Landing station: History

 The station was built in 1870, as part of the northern extension of the New Jersey and New York Railroad from Hackensack's station at Essex Street.
 The station depot was demolished in 1978 and replaced by a shelter.

 The station is named for the nearby tide mill hamlet New Bridge Landing, where George Washington and Thomas Paine crossed the narrows of the Hackensack River in his retreat after the loss of Fort Washington during the New York and New Jersey campaign in 1776.

 Due to increased ridership from bi-directional operation, an additional 143 parking spaces were added to a permit only parking lot on August 13, 2008, bringing the total number of spaces at the station to 291.

 During December 2022, the station along with the Anderson Street stop in Hackensack were awarded $18 million to make the stations more accessible.
 The grants will fully modernize the stations, and make them more accessible.
 They will also add ADA compliant ramps.

 Station layout

 This station has one track one low-level side platform.
 Bicycle parking is available at the station.
 The station has a 291-space parking lot, which is operated by ParkAmerica.

+Service details

+Most Pascack Valley Line trains serve all station stops, which includes New Bridge Landing.
+However, there are some trains that Express from Secaucus Junction to Pearl River Station under Metro-North West of Hudson, meant mainly to serve the communities in Rockland County, New York.
+There is also one train per day (on weekdays) that will express between Secaucus Junction and River Edge Station.
+Pascack train 1633 will also originate at Hoboken Terminal, make all local stops to New Bridge Landing, and then terminate.
+The crew/equipment will then complete a non-revenue run back to Hoboken under the train symbol X128.